-The free resource plan template is only one of dozens of free resources on our website.
+The free resource plan template is only one of the dozens of free resources on our website.
 There are hundreds of blog posts, tutorial videos and guidebooks that help you with every aspect of project management.
-If you like our free resource plan template, then check out these other templates that can boost your resource management.
+If you like our free resource plan template, then check out these other project management templates that can boost your resource management.

 For your resource plan to work it has to be thorough.
 That means listing every single one of the tasks in the project.
-That can feel like a daunting job but our free work breakdown structure gives you a tool to work backwards from your final deliverable and capture every task on a tree diagram.
+That can feel like a daunting job but our free work breakdown structure gives you a tool to work backward from your final deliverable and capture every task on a tree diagram.

 Your resources have to correspond with your schedule.
 To get all the tasks you collected from our work breakdown structure template organized, you’ll want to try the free project timeline template.
 Now you can see the entire project from start to finish in one place and align your resource and procurement plan with the schedule.